When people talk about international SEO, they often focus on expanding into new markets, countries, and languages to increase their market share.

 es-ec Spanish as used in Ecuador

-These variations all visited a single American website in 2017, which actually targets Mexican customers living in the United States.
+These variations all visited a single American website, which targets Mexican customers living in the United States.

 Santa Fe, New Mexico has a Spanish speaking population of 47.82%

-Taking into account regional variations (the company is based in California, which has a Spanish speaking population of around 28%), it shows that optimising for just “es” within the langtag, might not always be the best solution for optimisation, as this website’s primary source of traffic was coming from users with browser language settings of es-419.
+Accounting for regional variations (the company is based in California, which has a Spanish speaking population of around 28%), it shows optimising for just “es” within the langtag might not always be the best solution for optimisation, as this website’s primary source of traffic was coming from users with browser language settings of es-419.

 Langtags, regional subtags, variants and extensions